01-edu/public/subjects/java/checkpoints/sort-array/README.md

 ### Instructions

-In a file named `SortArray.java` write a function `sort` that sorts ascending the given array specified in the parameters and returns it.
+In a file named `SortArray.java` write a function `sort` that returns the given array, specified in the parameters, sorted in ascending order.

 ### Expected Functions